TheRenegadeCoder/sample-programs/docs/projects/fizz-buzz/_posts/2018-12-11-powershell.md

   - alcha
 ---

+In this article, we'll be showing you how to implement Fizz Buzz in PowerShell.
+Check it out!

 ## How to Implement the Solution

 I’m going to start with a little anecdote before getting started on the meaty